Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-where $\alpha_m$ is an empirical constant.
+where $\alpha_m$ is an empirical constant, and $L$ is the Obukhov length defined as $L=-u_*^3/(\kappa B_s)$, where $\kappa=0.41$ is the von Karman constant.
 Different values have been proposed for $\alpha_m$.
 For example, \cite{hogstrom1988} suggests $\alpha_m=4.8$ as a best fit to empirical data, whereas a value of $\alpha_m=9$ has been obtained from DNS results in \citet{shah2014}.
-From our DNS data, as presented in Fig. \ref{fig:Nhcomparemo}, we observe that the particular value of $\alpha_m$ exhibits a strong dependency on constant ambient stratification imposed on the flow.
-For cases \textit{ I,V} which are solely stratified via surface cooling, $\alpha_m=5.5$ is the best choice based on the DNS data.
-For those two cases without ambient stratification (i.e. $N_a=0$), MOST agrees well with the normalized flow gradient profiles at heights satisfying $0.1<y/H<0.3$.
+From our DNS data, as presented in Fig. \ref{fig:statmeanmo}a, we observe that the particular value of $\alpha_m$ exhibits a strong dependency on constant ambient stratification imposed on the flow.
+For cases \textit{ I,V}, which are solely stratified via surface cooling, $\alpha_m=4.5$ is an adequate choice.
+For these two surface buoyancy flux dominated cases with not prescribed ambient stratification (i.e. $N_a=0$), MOST agrees well with the normalized flow gradient profiles at heights satisfying $0.1 ~<~ y/H ~<~ 0.4$.
 However, for the stratified configurations \textit{IV,VI} which have significant nonzero ambient stratification imposed throughout the simulation, we observe a very noticeable departure from the flux-profile relationship which hold for cases \textit{I,V} containing only surface-cooling.
-For \textit{Case IV}, which like \textit{Case VI} possesses strongest magnitude of prescribed ambient stratification(i.e. the lowest bulk Froude number $Fr_b$) among all configurations, a larger value of $\alpha_m=8.0$ was needed to match the DNS data.
+For \textit{Case IV}, which like \textit{Case VI} possesses strongest magnitude of prescribed ambient stratification(i.e. the lowest bulk Froude number $Fr_b$) among all configurations, a larger value of $\alpha_m=7.0$ was needed to match the DNS data.
 On the other hand, the presence of a much weaker ambient stratification in case \textit{II} does not appear to cause a discernible deviation from the corresponding \textit{ Case I} with the same surface flux magnitude but without prescribed ambient stratification.
-The normalized velocity gradients of the configurations \textit{III,VI} with zero surface cooling flux are expected to follow the Log-law just as the initial neutral flow since by definition of the Obukhov length $L\sim u_*^3/B_s$, their corresponding Obukhov length would be infinite.
-While the Log-Law approximately holds for \textit{Case III} due to its weak ambient stratification, the normalized velocity gradient of \textit{Case VI} with a stronger ambient stratification appears to increase linearly with height.
-These results suggest that deviation from the linear velocity gradient profile of the pure surface-flux cases increases with growing strength of the ambient stratification. \\
+The normalized velocity gradients of the configurations \textit{III,VI} with zero surface cooling flux are expected to follow the log-law just as the initial neutral flow since by definition of the Obukhov length would be infinite.
+While the log-law approximately holds for \textit{Case III} due to its weak ambient stratification, the normalized velocity gradient of \textit{Case VI} with a stronger ambient stratification appears to increase linearly with height.
+These results suggest that deviation from the linear velocity gradient profile of the pure surface-flux cases increases with growing strength of the ambient stratification.

 The stability parameter $y/L$ is generally used as another measure to identify the stability regime of flow at a given height and stratification conditions \citep{wyngaard2010}.
 By definition, the stability parameter for neutrally and stably stratified flows are non-negative, and stability increases with growing $y/L$.
 For $y/L \ll 1$, the flow is very weakly stable and behaves almost like neutral turbulence.
 On the other end, when $y/L\gg 1$, the flow is very stable such that ``z-less'' stratification is assumed to hold, which means that the flow gradients become independent of height and decoupled from the near-surface turbulence \citep{nieuwstadt1984}.